-School nurses are

-Registered Nurses (RN)

-with varied educational

-preparation.
-In addition

-to being a RN, national

-certification in school

-nursing is the standard by

-which North Carolina school

-nurses are assured to have

-the advanced knowledge

-and skills required in this

-independent specialty practice.
-A baccalaureate is the minimum degree required for certification eligibility.
-At the close of the 2016-2017 school year 56% of the total number of school nurses were nationally certified.
-NC school nurse degree status is illustrated in the pie chart.
+School nurses are Registered Nurses (RN) with varied educational preparation.
+In addition to being a RN, national certification in school nursing is the standard by which North Carolina school nurses are assured to have the advanced knowledge and skills required in this independent specialty practice.
+A baccalaureate is the minimum degree required for certification eligibility.At the close of the 2017-2018 school year 56% of the total number of school nurses were nationally certified.
+NC school nurse degree status is indicated in the following graph.